perfsonar/docs/pscheduler_ref_tests_tools.rst

   -h, --help             show this help message and exit --url=URL              URL to query
+  --header=HEADERS       HTTP header for request, format 'HeaderName: Value'.
+                         May be repeated.
-  --parse=PARSE          String to parse for --host=HOST            Host to run the test --host-node=HOST_NODE  Host to run the test --timeout=TIMEOUT      Timeout for each query attempt
+  --parse=PARSE          String to parse for --host=HOST            Host to run the test --host-node=HOST_NODE  Host to run the test --ip-version=IP_VERSION
+                         Specificy which IP version to use, 4 or 6 --always-succeed       Treat HTTP failures as successes, regardless of response code --keep-content=KEEP_CONTENT
+                         Amount of content to keep in bytes; default none, 0 for no limit, SI units supported --timeout=TIMEOUT      Timeout for each query attempt

 dns Tests